 Dr. David Soto-Pantoja, Assistant Professor, Wake Forest School of Medicine: “Anti-CD47 Immunotherapy as a treatment for metastatic breast cancer”

-The Kristin Keydel Endowment for Metastatic Breast Cancer Research presents: Dr. Gina Sizemore, Postdoctoral Fellow, Ohio State University: “Targeting novel tumor-stroma interactions in breast cancer brain metastases”
+The Kristin Keydel Endowment for Metastatic Breast Cancer Research presents: Dr. Gina Sizemore, Assistant Professor, Department of Radiation Oncology, The Ohio State University: “Targeting novel tumor-stroma interactions in breast cancer brain metastases”

 Dr. Rebecca Watters, Research Assistant Professor, University of Pittsburgh: “Discovery of Clinically Actionable Genes in Breast Cancer Bone Metastases”